-Nope, whilst it might most commonly be thought of these days as a British favorite, the Philippines are apparently the largest consumers of gin!
-According to the International Wine & Spirits Research group, for many years the Philippines have topped the table accounting for around 43% of the global gin market.
+Nope, whilst it might most commonly be thought of these days as a British favourite, the Philippines are apparently the largest consumers of gin!
+According to the International Wine & Spirits Research group, for many years, the Philippines have topped the table, accounting for around 43% of the global gin market.

-We can’t guarantee you will loose any weight drinking gin, but it does contain only 54 calories per 25ml serve – that said it’s what you mix it with that can make the difference to your calorie count.
+We can’t guarantee you will lose any weight drinking gin, but it does contain only 54 calories per 25ml serve – that said, it’s what you mix it with that can make the difference to your calorie count.
 A G&T will set you back around 120 calories, a Gin & Soda around 100 calories.

 World Gin Day

-World Gin Day is celebrated on 12 June 2021 #WorldGinDay
+World Gin Day is celebrated on the second Saturday in June, the next event takes place 8 June 2024 #WorldGinDay

 Mama Loves A Drink advocates quality over quantity.
 Always drink responsibly!